I've been using Nedit for at least 10 years as my primary text editor. It has standard features for a programmer's text editor:

 I use gEdit sometimes.
 It is slower and clunkier than nedit but it does support unicode.
 Its search and replace functionality is probably its weakest comparison.

-Nedit appears to be “unsupported” and “undeveloped” these days.
-The main nedit website recently came back online, so I am somewhat hopeful that development may continue.
-Nedit can also be downloaded from sourceforge.
+Nedit appears to be "unsupported" and "undeveloped" these days. its website is now offline.
+Nedit can be downloaded from sourceforge.
 The version of nedit that is availabe from apt on Ubuntu is now acceptable as well, so I install with

 sudo apt-get install nedit